linuxhubit/linuxhub.it/_posts/2024-06-28-howtodev-usare-awk-pt2.md

 }
 ```

-Mentre un for a questa:
+Mentre un "for", a questa:

 ```bash
 for(inizializzazione;condizione;aggiornamento){